ar5had/trader/README.md

   ```
 * Can a redux prop be changed using dev tools ?
 * UpdateAppState is called twice on homepage ?

+## Todos
+* Implement trade req and propose logic
+* Double check on remove item
+* Check for own item on item page